 Avoiding Soreness: Advice for Starting a New Workout Routine

 Most of Hryvniak’s patients end up in his office because of doing too much too soon.
 Maybe they’re increasing their running distance, adding in hills too quickly or jumping into a workout they’re not ready for.
-He sees things like stress fractures, Achilles tendonitis, runner’s knee, plantar fasciitis and hamstring injuries.
+He sees things like stress fractures, Achilles tendinitis, runner’s knee, plantar fasciitis and hamstring injuries.

 The risk of soreness shouldn’t deter people from beginning a workout program.
 Hyrvniak encourages an active lifestyle.
 “All the research backs up the benefits of activity.
 Whether it be running, walking, playing pickup basketball or golfing.
 All of those activities are going to be good for your cardiac health, your joint health and your overall health.
 But I also encourage people to be slow with their progress and increase gradually.
 Don’t make sudden changes to the surfaces you train on, the volume or intensity of your workouts, or even to your workout equipment.
 It’s sudden transitions like those that tend to cause injuries.”